-The NIEM 3 Reference Models are UML representations of the content of the NIEM 3 Release Package XSD files.
+The NIEM 4 Reference Model is a UML representation of the content of the NIEM 4 Release Package XSD files.

-They contain Packages representing NIEM-core, as well as the various Domain schemas included in the NIEM 3 releases, their associated Codes lists and other associated Packages.
-The NIEM 3 reference models are available for download into your Enterprise Architect project, from the Sparx Systems Reusable Asset Server.
+It contains Packages representing NIEM-core, as well as the various Domain schemas included in the NIEM 4 release, their associated Codes lists and other associated Packages.
+The NIEM 4 reference model is available for download into your Enterprise Architect project, from the Sparx Systems Reusable Asset Server.